 - Alternate Residential Model (ARM) Rates/respite facilities (Service Codes 904, 905, 910, 915, 920 & 869):

-Effective January 1, 2022, the rates for community care facilities can be found here.
+Effective January 1, 2023, the rates for community care facilities can be found on these links: Adult or Children

 - In-Home Respite Worker (Service Code 864):